Shivasanthosh07/DAA-lab-practical/README.md

 Iteration uses loops to repeat instructions, while recursion solves a problem by repeatedly calling the same function on smaller subproblems.

 CONCLUSION:Both approaches are useful.
 Iteration is usually more memory-efficient, while recursion can make certain problems simpler and easier to understand.
 The best choice depends on the problem.

+PRACTICAL 7 DAA-
+SUMMARY OF PRACTICAL 7:The Making Change problem is solved using Dynamic Programming to find the minimum number of coins required to make a given amount.
+A DP array is used where each position stores the minimum coins needed to form that amount.
+By considering every available coin for each amount, the solution avoids repeated calculations and efficiently finds the optimal result.

+CONCLUSION: The Dynamic Programming approach provides an efficient and optimal solution for the Making Change problem.
+It reduces the time complexity compared with a simple recursive approach and works effectively for larger amounts.
+This problem demonstrates how optimal substructure and overlapping subproblems can be used to solve real-world optimization problems.